-Meanwhile, for the less than 1% of Mets fans out there that do care about the Mets minor league system, or so I was told, and those of you who ARE excited about the future of this organization, this one’s for you.
+Meanwhile, for the 1% of Mets fans out there that do care about the Mets minor league system, or so I was told, and those of you who ARE excited about the future of this organization, this one’s for you.

 Meet Josh Satin, professional slugger extraordinaire…

 In previous Mets Minors Reports this week, the best Mets Minors Report you’ll ever see anywhere, I’ve been calling for the Mets to promote corner infielder Josh Satin.
 I wrote about my disappointment during the end of spring training when I learned he wouldn’t be making the team.
-I look at what he’s doing now and shake my head wondering, “what more does this kid have to prove by being in the minor leagues?”
+I look at what he’s doing now and shake my head wondering, “what more does this kid have to prove in the minor leagues?”